 The Rehabilitation Education programs at Emporia State University (ESU) are comprised of a B.S. in Rehabilitation Services Education and an M.S. in Rehabilitation Counseling.
 Established in 1966, the Rehabilitation Counseling program is fully accredited by the Council on Rehabilitation Education through 2014 (www.core-rehab.org).
-The Rehabilitation Program is a 60-credit degree, with approximately 27 credits available online to accommodate students throughout the state.
+The Rehabilitation Program is a 60-credit degree, with 30 or more of the necessary credits available online to accommodate students throughout the state.
 It is the sole graduate-level rehabilitation program in Kansas and Missouri.

 Since 1966, over 500 students have earned an M.S. in Rehabilitation Counseling at ESU.
-The program has graduated 25 students in the past five years (2008-2012), averaging five annually.
+The program has graduated 32 students in the past five years (2007-2012), averaging four to five annually.
 Despite ESU’s rural location, 35% of graduates were from underrepresented groups, including persons with disabilities.
-Presently, 85% of program graduates are employed by Social and Rehabilitation Services (SRS), Veterans Affairs, various non-profit and/or community-based programs, and in private practice and/or for-profit settings in both rehabilitation and counseling.
+Between the years of 2007-2011, 85% of program graduates were employed by Social and Rehabilitation Services (SRS), Veterans Affairs, various non-profit and/or community-based programs, and in private practice and/or for-profit settings in both rehabilitation and counseling.

 Certification as a CRC is not a condition of rehabilitation counselor employment at the state of Kansas.
 The Behavioral Sciences Regulatory Board (BSRB) accepts the National Counseling Exam (NCE) to become a Licensed Professional Counselor (LPC).
-Although national certification and state licensure are not required of rehabilitation counselors employed in state and community rehabilitation settings, roughly, 27% of program graduates choose to obtain the LPC, Licensed Addictions Counselor (LAC), or CRC credential.
+Although national certification and state licensure are not required of rehabilitation counselors employed in state and community rehabilitation settings, from 2007-2011, 27% of program graduates chose to obtain the LPC, Licensed Addiction Counselor (LAC), or CRC credential.